-UPDATE: The CrossWalk 300 is no longer available for sale.
-To find a comparable treadmill check out the new full lineup from ProForm on the company site to see which model appeals to you.
+UPDATE: The Crosswalk 300 is no longer available.
+To find a comparable treadmill check out the new full lineup from ProForm to see which model appeals to you.

 There aren’t many reviews done on this model by consumers, but we hope they are informed enough to see that this ProForm model has other weak features besides the motor and warranty: the tread belt is narrow and short, the max user weight is too light, and the CrossWalk 300 doesn’t offer more than 6 workout programs.
 The upper body workout arms aren’t needed either -- just grab a pair of 2 lb hand weights and pump those while walking on a treadmill.